fedpet/Experiment-2019-Smartcam/README.md

 - Cover an area in which there may be moving targets.
 - Maximize efficency and in particular the k-coverage.
 K-Coverage is reached for one target as long as it's being observed by at least K sensors.

-## Solution - LinPro
+## Solution
+LinPro is a decentralized and self-adapting algorithm.
+It naturally supports adding and removing sensors and targets during runtime.
+Note: this project focuses on the *coordination*, security and vision related problems are not discussed.

-Models the problem using linear programming, achieves k-coverage minimizing the movements.
+The problem is modeled with linear programming: it achieves k-coverage minimizing the movements.

+LinPro requires that sensors know their own position in space, and that they can calculate the position of the targets detected.
+The positions must be coherent and in reference to a common positioning system.

 ## Links
 - [My thesis](https://amslaurea.unibo.it/19092/) - Contains the formulation of LinPro and all the details.
 In italian because of bureocracy...
 Interesting things from chapter 3, page 22